Bhupesh-V/Bhupesh-V.github.io/hire.md

 ### Work for extenal publications ✍️

-List of some of the work I have written for various publications:

 - [OpenMetrics vs OpenTelemetry - A guide on understanding these two specifications](https://signoz.io/blog/openmetrics-vs-opentelemetry/) - SigNoz
 - [Get your git game up with worktrees](https://blog.invidelabs.com/git-worktree-to-make-daily-git-workflow-better/) - InvideLabs
 - [How to Design a Transactional Key-value Store in Go](https://www.freecodecamp.org/news/design-a-key-value-store-in-go/) - freeCodeCamp